pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 Party members in Good Standing, as defined in Section 10, are eligible to attend and participate in general meetings.

+all decisions need to be passed by the NEC before coming into effect during the next NEC meeting or the general meeting.

 #### 13.2 Quorum
 A quorum for general meetings shall be determined by the NEC and communicated in advance to members.